tilburgsciencehub/website/content/building-blocks/collect-data/webscraping-apis/avoid-getting-blocked.md

 ### Proxies
 The idea is that you use an IP address that is not your own.
 Hence, if get blocked, you switch to another IP address.
 Either you can use a package like [`scrapy-proxy-pool`](https://github.com/rejoiceinhope/scrapy-proxy-pool) or you use a Virtual Private Network (VPN) to alternate between IP addresses.

+There are also many for-pay services, such as https://scraperapi.com, https://zyte.com, and https://scrapingbee.com.